ianrrees/ianrrees.github.io/_posts/2023-08-05-voltage-glitch-injection.markdown

 ![Logic analyzer readout showing received data from 78K0R]({{ site.url }}/media/20230809-rx-from-flasher.png)

-The 78K0R that I've been tinkering with is still mounted on a Leaf VSP board, which isn't ideal for a couple reasons: connecting wiring for the attack requires very carefully bending pins on the chip, which could easily go wrong when attempted on a more-valuable chip that still has the original firmware, secondly the injected glitch comes directly from my waveform generator rather than going through a buffer.
-I've designed and ordered a PCB that should help with both of those - I'll be able to simply transplant the chip from a fresh VSP on to the new board, and that board has a high performance op-amp to buffer the glitch from the signal generator.
+The 78K0R that I've been tinkering with has been moved from the Leaf VSP board, on to a PCB that I've designed for this purpose, and I have enough software in place that the basics of the attack seem to work.
+But, so far, I've not managed to get the 78K0R to leak any information.

+One issue is to do with the op-amp buffer on the custom board; I didn't spend much time on choosing the op-amp, and think I may have accidentally bought one that isn't a good match for the rest of the circuit.
+However, my signal generator seems like it should be adequate without a buffer, so for now I've bypassed the op-amp.
+Can always come back to that later if needed!

-When the glitch system is ready, I'll load some test firmware in a 78K0R that I've already erased, then try reading it out with this technique.
-If that works, I'll repeat the technique on a micro that still has the stock firmware that I want to modify.
+When the glitch system is ready, I'll load some test firmware in this 78K0R (which I've already erased the stock firmware from), then try reading it out with this technique.
+If that works, I'll repeat the process on a micro that still has the stock firmware that I want to modify!

 ## Background
 78K0R supports a feature which optionally enables debugger access via a 10-byte